JANUS: A Difference-Oriented Analyzer For Financial Centralization Risks in Smart Contracts: Experiment

 First, we divide the labeled dataset into training, validation, and test sets in a ratio of 8:1:1.
 The training set is used to train graph neural networks, while the module's effectiveness is evaluated on the test set.
 To measure the module's performance in recognizing financial variables, we use two metrics: Accuracy ($\frac{TP+TN}{TP+FP+TN+FN}$) and F1-score ($\frac{2TP}{2TP+FP+FN}$).
 Here, $TP$ represents correctly identified as financial, $FP$ denotes variables incorrectly identified as financial, $FN$ indicates missed financial variables, and $TN$ denotes correctly identified non-financial variables.
 In this evaluation, we use various network structures and edge combinations.
 As shown in TABLE \ref{tab:net}, the module using a GCN+GAT structured network, along with all six types of edges described in Section \ref{subsec:financial_var}, achieves the highest Accuracy (98.64\%) and F1 score (98.42\%).
 These results not only demonstrate the effectiveness of our module in recognizing financial variables but also explain our choice of network structure and edge combinations.

 Next, we implement JANUS-N, a modified version of our tool that uses a naive method to replace our financial variable recognition module.
 This method identifies financial variables based on name similarity to common financial variable names \cite{wang2023automated}.
-We compare the effectiveness of JANUS-N and \ourtool in detecting centralization risks on the \textit{real-world dataset}.
-The results show that JANUS-N identifies 7,968 smart contracts with centralization risks, 423 fewer than our tool detects.
-Upon manual review, we confirm that centralization risks exist in these 423 contracts.
-These contracts use infrequent or obfuscated variable names, which the naive algorithm, based on string similarity, fails to identify, leading to the underreporting of risks.
+We compare the effectiveness of JANUS-N and \ourtool in detecting centralized risks on the \textit{real-world dataset}.
+The results show that JANUS-N identifies 7,968 smart contracts with centralized risks, 423 fewer than our tool detects.
+Upon manual review, we confirm that centralized risks exist in these 423 contracts.
+These contracts use infrequent or obfuscated variable names, which the naive algorithm fails to identify, leading to the underreporting.
 In contrast, our recognition module, which identifies variable features based on contextual information, successfully detects these financial variables.
-Note that although our module identifies only 5.31\% (423/7,968) more risks than the naive algorithm, considering that any missed risk could result in financial losses for contract users, using graph neural networks in our module is necessary.
+Note that although our module identifies only 5.31\% (423/7,968) more risks than the naive algorithm, considering that any missed risk could result in financial losses for contract users, using GNN in our module is necessary.